 Students may transfer semester hours from other accredited graduate schools, subject to the approval of the chair of Mental Health and Wellness.
 Student Affairs students may transfer a maximum of 9 semester hours in which they have a grade of "B" or higher.
 All coursework to be transferred must be completed before a student's last semester.

 Students who (1) speak English as a second language, and have (2) not previously completed an undergraduate degree from an accredited American college or university must meet a minimum score on a nationally recognized test of English language proficiency such as the TOEFL or IELTS.
 However, in lieu of these exams, professional programs in the health sciences may assess such students with an interview and/or a writing exam.

 Minimum TOEFL scores acceptable for admission to the university are 550 (paper-based test), 213 (computer-based test), or 79 (Internet-based test).
 The minimum IELTS score is 6.0.
 Scores must not be older than two years prior to the date of application to the university.
 Please note that individual programs may have more stringent minimum requirements.

 These requirements are common to all programs in education and are listed in the Cannon-Clary College of Education section.
 Student Affairs students should refer to their student handbook for program requirements.

 A student who does not fully meet the requirements listed above may receive provisional admission, with the approval of counseling faculty, if he or she:

-- Holds a baccalaureate degree from a regionally accredited institution with a cumulative grade point average below 2.50 but not less than 2.35, attested by official transcript(s).
+Bachelor’s degree from an institution accredited by an agency nationally recognized by the U.S. Department of Education or the Council for Higher Education Accreditation with a cumulative grade point average below 2.50 but not less than 2.35, attested by official transcript(s).